 And let’s not forget about the best source of fruit when it comes to fiber for your smoothies — berries!
 Raspberries, acai, and blackberries are some of the highest sources of fiber, and are lower in sugar than other types, however, no matter what type of berry you enjoy, they’re all great and provide more fiber than many other fruits.
 When choosing fruits, stick to 1-2 servings per smoothie and pick the most nutrient-dense like berries, apples, and pears that are also rich in fiber too.

-What’s your favorite fiber-rich smoothie ingredients?
+What are your favorite fiber-rich smoothie ingredients?

 We also highly recommend downloading our Food Monster App, which is available for iPhone, and can also be found on Instagram and Facebook.
 The app has more than 15,000 plant-based, allergy-friendly recipes, and subscribers gain access to new recipes every day.
 Check it out!